MicrosoftDocs/well-architected/well-architected/reliability/handle-transient-faults.md

 -   Consider how you\'ll handle operations that continue to fail at every attempt.
 Situations like this are inevitable.

--   Although a retry strategy defines the maximum number of times that an operation should be retried, it doesn\'t prevent the application from repeating the operation again with the same number of retries.
+-   Although a retry strategy defines the maximum number of times that an operation should be retried, it doesn't prevent the application from repeating the operation again with the same number of retries.
 For example, if an order processing service fails with a fatal error that puts it out of action permanently, the retry strategy might detect a connection timeout and consider it to be a transient fault.
 The code retries the operation a specified number of times and then gives up.
 However, when another customer places an order, the operation is attempted again, even though it will fail every time.

--   To prevent continual retries for operations that continually fail, you should consider implementing the \[Circuit Breaker pattern\](../patterns/circuit-breaker.yml).
+-   To prevent continual retries for operations that continually fail, you should consider implementing the [Circuit Breaker pattern](../patterns/circuit-breaker.yml).
 When you use this pattern, if the number of failures within a specified time window exceeds a threshold, requests return to the caller immediately as errors, and there\'s no attempt to access the failed resource or service.

 -   The application can periodically test the service, on an intermittent basis and with long intervals between requests, to detect when it becomes available.
 An appropriate interval depends on factors like the criticality of the operation and the nature of the service.
 It might be anything between a few minutes and several hours.
 When the test succeeds, the application can resume normal operations and pass requests to the newly recovered service.

 -   In the meantime, you might be able to fall back to another instance of the service (maybe in a different datacenter or application), use a similar service that offers compatible (maybe simpler) functionality, or perform some alternative operations based on the hope that the service will be available soon.
 For example, it might be appropriate to store requests for the service in a queue or data store and retry them later.
-Or you might be able to redirect the user to an alternative instance of the application, degrade the performance of the application but still offer acceptable functionality, or just return a message to the user to indicate that the application isn\'t currently available.
+Or you might be able to redirect the user to an alternative instance of the application, degrade the performance of the application but still offer acceptable functionality, or just return a message to the user to indicate that the application isn't currently available.

 #### Other considerations

--   When you\'re deciding on the values for the number of retries and the retry intervals for a policy, consider whether the operation on the service or resource is part of a long-running or multistep operation.
+-   When you're deciding on the values for the number of retries and the retry intervals for a policy, consider whether the operation on the service or resource is part of a long-running or multistep operation.
 It might be difficult or expensive to compensate all the other operational steps that have already succeeded when one fails.
 In this case, a very long interval and a large number of retries might be acceptable as long as that strategy doesn\'t block other operations by holding or locking scarce resources.

 -   Consider whether retrying the same operation could cause inconsistencies in data.
 If some parts of a multistep process are repeated and the operations aren\'t idempotent, inconsistencies might occur.
 For example, if an operation that increments a value is repeated, it produces an invalid result.
 Repeating an operation that sends a message to a queue might cause an inconsistency in the message consumer if the consumer can\'t detect duplicate messages.
 To prevent these scenarios, design each step as an idempotent operation.
-For more information, see \[Idempotency patterns\]\[idempotency-patterns\].
+For more information, see [Idempotency patterns][idempotency-patterns].

 -   Consider the scope of operations that are retried.
 For example, it might be easier to implement retry code at a level that encompasses several operations and retry them all if one fails.
 However, doing so might result in idempotency issues or unnecessary rollback operations.

 -   If you choose a retry scope that encompasses several operations, take into account the total latency of all of them when you determine retry intervals, when you monitor the elapsed times of the operation, and before you raise alerts for failures.

 -   Consider how your retry strategy might affect neighbors and other tenants in a shared application and when you use shared resources and services.
 Aggressive retry policies can cause an increasing number of transient faults to occur for these other users and for applications that share the resources and services.
 Likewise, your application might be affected by the retry policies implemented by other users of the resources and services.
-For business-critical applications, you might want to use premium services that aren\'t shared.
+For business-critical applications, you might want to use premium services that aren't shared.
 Doing so provides you with more control over the load and consequent throttling of these resources and services, which can help to justify the extra cost.

 ## Azure facilitation

-###

 ### Retry guidance for Azure services